wsaults/cautious-octo-engine-ios/README.md

 `GIVEN:` I answer all questoins.
 `WHEN:` I tap on the 'Next Question' button.
 `THEN:` I see a summary of my results.

+### Story - I see a count down timer

+`GIVEN:` I see a Multiple choice question.
+`THEN:` I see a timer containing the remaining seconds to answer the question.
+`AND:` The timer is approaching zero seconds.

+### Story - I see the question answer wrong when the time runs out

+`GIVEN:` I see timer counting down.
+`WHEN:` The timer reacher zero.
+`THEN:` I get the question wrong.
+`AND:` I see the next question.

 ### Backlog